The power of a mother’s touch, as explained by neuroscience

-British infant massage therapists say massage improves bonding between mothers and babies.
+British infant massage therapists say massage improves the bonding between mothers and babies.

 New Zealand Maori mothers focus their massage on their baby’s knees and ankles, believing it will make joints supple and their children graceful.

-In Russia, it is believed that massage helps in developing the central nervous system.
+In Russia, it is believed that massage helps develop the central nervous system.